 If you are interested in the QB program, you should discuss your interest as early as possible with the physics liaison to QB (Prof. Kondev).

-Students offered admission to the Ph.D. program will be offered full financial support (100 percent tuition scholarship and fellowship).
+Students offered admission to the Ph.D. program will be offered full financial support (100 percent tuition scholarship, health insurance, and stipend).
 This award is based on academic merit, not on need.
-Stipends are $24,480 per year for students beginning in fall 2011.
-After 2 years, students change from teaching assistants to research assistants and stipends increase to $27,950.
+Beginning in fall 2016, stipends are $29,000 per year for both teaching assistants and research assistants.